-• The DNS Mode property selects how DNS servers will be chosen.
-If Automatic is selected, the system will use any DNS servers provided to it over DHCP, or by cellular modems that have the Use

-Peer DNS property enabled.
+- The DNS Mode property selects how DNS servers will be chosen.
+If Automatic is selected, the system will use any DNS servers provided to it over DHCP, or by cellular modems that have the Use Peer DNS property enabled.
 If no such servers are available, the system will use the Google public servers at 8.8.8.8 and 8.8.4.4.
-If Manual is selected, the primary and secondary DNS servers can be specified using the Server 1 and Server 2 properties.

-• The Suffix property is used to provide an optional DNS suffix that will be appended to all DNS queries sent to the specified servers.
+If Manual is selected, the primary and secondary DNS servers can be specified using the Server 1 and Server 2 properties. - The Suffix property is used to provide an optional DNS suffix that will be appended to all DNS queries sent to the specified servers. - The Cache Tuning property group is used to configure Time to Live parameters for DNS records.